Understanding and Managing Separation Anxiety in Children

 Tearful, tantrum-filled goodbyes are common during a child’s earliest years.
-Around the first birthday, many kids develop separation anxiety, getting upset when a parent tries to leave them with someone else.
+Around the first birthday, many kids develop separation anxiety, getting upset when a parent, grandparent, or other primary caregiver tries to leave them with someone else.

 Though separation anxiety is a perfectly normal part of childhood development, it can be unsettling.

-Understanding what your child is going through and having a few coping strategies can help both of you get through it.
+Understanding what your child is going through and having a few ways to cope ready can help both of you get through it.

 Babies adapt pretty well to other caregivers.
 Parents probably feel more anxiety about being separated than infants do!
 As long as their needs are being met, most babies younger than 6 months adjust easily to other people.

-When they’re between 8 months and 1 year old, kids grow into more independent toddlers, yet are even more uncertain about being separated from a parent.
+Kids between 8 months and 1 year old are growing into more independent toddlers, yet are even more uncertain about being separated from a parent.
 This is when separation anxiety develops, and children may become agitated and upset when a parent tries to leave.

-The timing of separation anxiety can vary widely from child to child.
+The timing of separation anxiety can vary.
 Some kids might go through it later, between 18 months and 2½ years of age.
 Some never experience it.
 And for others, certain life stresses can trigger feelings of anxiety about being separated from a parent: a new childcare situation or caregiver, a new sibling, moving to a new place, or tension at home.

-How long does separation anxiety last?
-It varies, depending on the child and how a parent responds.
-In some cases, depending on a child’s temperament, separation anxiety can last from infancy through the elementary school years.
-In cases where the separation anxiety interferes with an older child’s normal activities, it can indicate a deeper anxiety disorder.
+Separation anxiety that affects an older child’s normal activities can be a sign of a deeper anxiety disorder.
 If separation anxiety appears out of the blue in an older child, there might be another problem, like bullying or abuse.

-During this stage, you might experience different emotions.
-It can be gratifying to feel that your child is finally as attached to you as you are to him or her.
-But you’re likely to feel guilty about taking time out for yourself, leaving your child with a caregiver, or going to work.
+Separation anxiety might have you feeling a variety of emotions.
+It can be nice to feel that your child is finally as attached to you as you are to them.
+But you’re also likely to feel guilty about taking time out for yourself, leaving your child with another caregiver, or going to work.
 And you may start to feel overwhelmed by the amount of attention your child seems to need from you.

 Making Goodbyes Easier

-These strategies can help ease kids and parents through this difficult period:
+These tips can help ease kids and parents through this difficult period:

-- Timing is everything.
-Try not to start daycare or childcare with an unfamiliar person when your little one is between the ages of 8 months and 1 year, when separation anxiety is first likely to appear.
-Also, try not to leave when your child is likely to be tired, hungry, or restless.
+- Timing matters: Try not to start daycare or childcare with an unfamiliar person when your child is between the ages of 8 months and 1 year, when separation anxiety is first likely to appear.
+Also, try not to leave when your child is tired, hungry, or restless.
 If at all possible, schedule your departures for after naps and mealtimes.

-- Practice.
-Practice being apart from each other, and introduce new people and places gradually.
-If you’re planning to leave your child with a relative or a new babysitter, invite that person over in advance so they can spend time together while you’re in the room.
+- Practice: Practice being apart from each other, and introduce new people and places slowly.
+If you plan to leave your child with a relative or a new babysitter, invite that person over in advance so they can spend time together while you’re in the room.
 If your child is starting at a new daycare center or preschool, make a few visits there together before a full-time schedule begins.
-Practice leaving your child with a caregiver for short periods of time so that he or she can get used to being away from you.
+Practice leaving your child with a caregiver for short periods so that they can get used to being away from you.

-- Be calm and consistent.
-Create a exit ritual during which you say a pleasant, loving, and firm goodbye.
+- Be calm and consistent: Create an exit ritual during which you say a pleasant, loving, and firm goodbye.
 Stay calm and show confidence in your child.
-Reassure him or her that you’ll be back — and explain how long it will be until you return using concepts kids will understand (such as after lunch) because your child can’t yet understand time.
-Give him or her your full attention when you say goodbye, and when you say you’re leaving, mean it; coming back will only make things worse.
+Reassure them that you’ll be back — and explain when you’ll return using concepts kids will understand (such as after lunch).
+Give your full attention when you say goodbye, and when you say you’re leaving, mean it; coming back will only make things worse.

-- Follow through on promises.
-It’s important to make sure that you return when you have promised to.
-This is critical — this is how your child will develop the confidence that he or she can make it through the time apart.
+- Follow through on promises: It’s important to make sure that you return when you have promised to.
+This is critical — this is how your child will develop the confidence that they can make it through the time apart.

-Also, try not to mention the child’s mother or father, but do answer the child’s questions about his or her parents in a simple and straightforward way.
-You might say: “Mommy and Daddy are going to be back as soon as they are done dinner.
-Let’s play with some toys!”
+Also, try to distract the child from thinking about missing their family, but do answer the child’s questions in a simple and straightforward way to reassure them.
+You might say: “Your parents are going to be back as soon as they’re done dinner.
+It’s OK to miss them, but let’s play with some toys!”